lyonbros/composer.js/docs/router.md

 ### route

 Triggered when a route happens in the router.
 The router itself listens to this event to determine when to run the route and its matching code.
-Arguments
-passed:
+This happens *before* the matching route (if any) is run.
+Arguments passed:

 - The (string) path being routed on

+### route-success

+Triggered when a route happens successfully (no errors, found a matching route).
+Note that this happens *just before* the found route function is called.
+Arguments passed:

+- the matching route object

 ## Composer.Router